zeobviouslyfakeacc/ModLoaderInstaller/README.md

 **Installing mods:**

+- It is **strongly recommended** that you use [WulfMarius's Mod-Installer](https://github.com/WulfMarius/Mod-Installer/releases) to automatically install and manage your mods.

+Manual installation: *(Not recommended)*
 - Add the mod's DLL file(s) to the directory called
   `<Steam>/SteamApps/common/TheLongDark/mods`,
   which the installer program should've already created.